Biohazard Cleanup

 Biosafety Level 3

 Level 3 hazards can include potentially hazardous materials such as deadly diseases in humans like West Nile, Tuberculosis, and SARS-CoV-2.
-Level 3 viruses are often airborne and require professional teams to wear full PPE, including a respirator.
+Level 3 viruses are often airborne and require our team of professionals to wear full PPE, including a respirator.

 Biosafety Level 4

 Level 4 biohazards are often rare, but they are the most deadly.
 Serious illnesses such as ebola don’t have treatment or vaccines and are almost always fatal.
-For this risky level, full hazmat suits are required and full decontamination whenever leaving the area of contamination.
+For this risky level, full hazmat suits and complete site decontamination is mandatory when leaving the area that is contaminated.

 Biohazard Cleanup Services